ePages-de/epages-docs/_posts/2017/2017-03-02-creating-a-sales-analytics-app-with-ruby-on-rails.md

 We also fixed some bugs and updated some dependencies.

 Testing things in the console was fun, but we needed a real life scenario to check that the gem was working correctly and to find missing features.
-Lucky for us, our Product Owner came up with task perfect for this.
+Lucky for us, our Product Owner came up with a perfect task for this.
 We needed to create a Sales Analytics App for the ePages [App Store](https://blog.epages.com/us/2016/05/14/the-epages-app-store-everything-for-your-e-commerce-success/).

 ## The new app in Rails